jdemmin/nces-benchmark/GLOSSARY.md

 - `id` — stable identifier within one benchmark run.
 - `target_concept` — DL-syntax string.
 - `pos_example` / `neg_example` — sorted lists of **full IRIs**.
-- `complexity` — DL-expression length.
+- `complexity` — Multi-dimensional component that aims to quantify how difficult a problem is.
 - `num_pos` / `num_neg` — example counts, derived automatically.

 The full set is persisted **grouped by complexity level** in